 NLCD is based on multiple dates of Landsat imagery captured across the growing season, which is combined with other ancillary data in models to finalize the products.
-The available editions of NLCD are from 1992, 2001, 2006, and 2011.
-NLCD 2016 is currently under development.
+The available editions of NLCD are from 2001, 2006, 2011, and 2016.

 The legend below shows which colors correspond to the different types of land cover.
 For example, red indicates impervious surface.
 This means developed, or built-up, land.
 Pink is less intensively developed urban areas, and darker red is more intensively developed.
 Urban land shows the most obvious change seen in these NLCD maps of Las Vegas.

 The dominant land cover surrounding Las Vegas is “shrub/scrub,” which is shown as tan.
 These areas are dominated by shrubs less than 5 meters tall.

 These close-up NLCD images show the water level changes to western Lake Mead.
 The water classification (blue) changes to barren ground (gray) as the lake shrinks from 2001 to 2011.

 Golf courses show up as developed land.
 Even though they have vegetation (as indicated in the Landsat images as bright green), here they show up as developed, open space.
 This faded pink color is also used to indicate lawn grasses in large-lot single-family housing units, parks, and other vegetation planted for aesthetics.